DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 On the Security Credentials page, expand **Access Keys (Access Key ID and Secret Access Key)** and create a new access key.
 You should download the credentials file.
 The credentials file will be a CSV file that contains the access key and security key.

 # Image Gallery Application
 Throughout this course, we will be adding cloud services to a basic image gallery web application.
-You should have forked the image gallery's Github repository in previous step -
+You should have forked and cloned the image gallery's Github repository in previous step -

 https://github.com/cmu-mis-iccfb/Image-Gallery-Application

 ## Spring Boot
 The image gallery application is built on the very popular Spring Boot framework.
+Below is a link to get familiar with the Spring Boot framework -

 http://projects.spring.io/spring-boot/

 ## Java Development Kit (JDK) 8
 The application's code uses some features found in JDK 8.
-Download the JDK
+Download the JDK.
+Verify that Java 8 is installed on your personal development machine with the following command -

+    java -version

+If you have the incorrect version or don't have Java installed, follow the link below -

 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Configuring the Application
 You will need to configure the application with the AWS S3 storage credentials.
 The application is configured via a application.properties file.
-You will find a sample-application.properties file under "application/src/main/resources"
+You will find a sample-application.properties file under

+    <cloned_repository>/src/main/resources

 To configure the application -
 * Make a copy of sample-application.properties.
 Rename this copy to application.properties